 Judicial approval should then be sought.
-The corporate procedure for this can be found in Appendix 5.
+The agreed corporate procedure for this can be found in Appendix 5.

-See also Other Factors to be taken into account in certain circumstances.
+Please also see Other Factors to be taken into account in certain circumstances.

-The Surveillance Checklist for Applicants
+6. The Surveillance Checklist for Applicants

 Before a council officer undertakes any surveillance of any individual or individuals they need to assess whether the activity comes within RIPA.
 In order to do this they need to ask themselves the following key questions.